15 Ways to Manage Stress and Reduce Anxiety

 A couple of recordings that you may find helpful: Release and Refresh Emotional Detox Hypnosis and Discover Calm Anti-Anxiety Hypnosis

-Books to Help Relieve Anxiety and Mange Stress
+My Books to Help You Naturally Relieve Anxiety and Mange Stress

 Through a lifetime of dealing with my own anxiety, and decades of helping clients reduce their anxiety and increase their stress-resilience, I've learned a lot about what helps and doesn't help.
 I put that learning into books so that more people (like yourself) can experience less stress and more happiness.